 How Thick Is Your Bible?

 It has been my privilege to participate in the training of biblical counselors for the past twenty years.
-Many students enthusiastically embrace biblical counseling theory in the classroom, but then have trouble when they practice counseling in fictitious role play scenarios and later when they attempt to work with actual counselees under the supervision of […]
+Many students enthusiastically embrace biblical counseling theory in the classroom, but then […]

 Fall 2016 Convocation Lecture: “The Relationship Between Biblical Counseling and Preaching”